Saamantics/.github.io/index.md

 # random thought:
 the Korean word 증 if you think about it then it looks like a pi sign divided by 0.
 And what's funny is that 증명 means prove in Korean.
 So like prove pi over 0.

+pant shirts, with the pockets at the chest area